 Back then I was in a state of shock, seeking and expected criticism.
-They were absent, or could only be heard around external circles, which – believe me – don’t interest me.
+They were absent, or could only be heard around external circles, which don’t interest me.
 I’ve never avoided critical positions regarding my work.
 They are important and can help, but who state them is also very important.

 Everything after that fateful trip to Barcelona is history.
-From that aforementioned chance happening, the lessons learnt brought unprecedented results, not only for water polo but for other sports.
+From that chance as mentioned earlier happening, the lessons learnt brought unprecedented results, not only for water polo but for other sports.
 Does that create pressure today?